riyakothwala/student-survey-angular/README.md

 }
 ```

----
-**GENERAL NOTE:**
-In the case of the server or service internal failure, it will always return a response with the **500** status and error message properties assciated with the failure.
+> **_NOTE:_** In the case of the server or service internal failure, it will always return a response with the **500** status and error message properties assciated with the failure.
 To be specific, the service will never return the exception stacktrace.
----